Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Grung (MPMM).md

 aliases: ["Grung"]
 ---
 # Grung
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-149, Volo's Guide to Monsters p.
-156*
+149*

 The grung stat block represents a typical grung warrior or hunter, met either in a grung community or traveling elsewhere as a mercenary, game warden, guard, or bandit.